nicholaskenny95/MITRE_DETECTION_LAB/tactics/03_Initial_Access.md

   - Telemetry/Suricata
   - Telemetry/WindowsEvent
 ---
 # Initial Access (TA0001)

-Initial Access covers techniques that allow adversaries to gain a foothold inside the environment.
-In a lab, this typically appears as **malicious document execution**, **remote authentication**, or **exploit traffic**.
+Initial Access involves adversaries using various methods to enter a network, such as spearphishing or exploiting vulnerabilities in public-facing servers.
+Once inside, they may establish persistent access (e.g. valid accounts, remote services) or face limited access (e.g. changing passwords).

 ---